 |Teaching period||Second Semester|

 |International Tuition Fees (NZD)||$4,555.35|

 - Arts and Music

 - Teaching staff

 Teaching Staff: Dr John Egenes and Mike Holland.

 - Paper Structure

 This paper covers Studio Production, Music Technology and Digital Culture.
-Please contact the Department of Music, Theatre and Performing Arts (email@example.com) office for a copy of the most recent paper profile.
+Please contact the School of Performing Arts (email@example.com) office for a copy of the most recent paper profile.

 - Teaching Arrangements